 and helped discover the last unmapped areas of the planet.

 Even to this day they inspire all who seek challenges and

 We invite you to learn more about Legends in Sail, Olaf T. Engvig's latest book about sailing ships and maritime history.

-and see details about his previous book, Viking to Victorian: Exploring the Use of Iron in Ship Building.
+Engvig's previous book, Viking to Victorian: Exploring the Use of Iron in Ship Building,

 iron, such as the STAR OF INDIA, S/S HANSTEEN, FALLS OF CLYDE, ELISSA, AF CHAPMAN